pykeen/ilpc2022/README.md

 # KG Inductive Link Prediction Challenge (ILPC) 2022 [![Zenodo DOI](https://zenodo.org/badge/460713416.svg)](https://zenodo.org/badge/latestdoi/460713416)

+This repository introduces the GALK78k and GALK200k datasets for benchmarking inductive link prediction models and outlines the 2022 incarnation of the Inductive Link Prediction Challenge (ILPC).

 While in *transductive* link prediction, the training and inference graph are the same (and therefore contain the same entities), in *inductive* link prediction, there is a disjoint inference graph that potentially contains new,